Rmys/gonullu-gui/README.md

 # Gonullu Graphical User Interface (Gonullu GUI)
 Gonullu Graphical User Interface (Gonullu GUI) is GUI for Pisi GNU/Linux's Gonullu application.
 Gonullu GUI has been written with Python 3.x and PyQt 5.x.
 For information about Gonullu, see Gonullu's GitHub repository ([https://github.com/PisiLinuxNew/gonullu](https://github.com/PisiLinuxNew/gonullu)).

-**NOTE:** Gonullu GUI is under development (i.e. non-functional).
+**NOTE:** Gonullu GUI is in non-functional phase.

 # Versioning
-Version numbers consist a date in YYYYMMDD format and a revision number for a day (e.g. 20160616.dev1) indicate under development (non-functional) versions.
-Functional versions come after under development versions.
-Functional versions consist the final version number and a RC revision number (e.g. 1.0rc2) indicate preview versions.
-Revision numbers starts from one.
-The final version number is 1.0.
+Version numbers consist a major release and a minor release number.
+The major release number starts from 1, the minor release number starts from 0.
+Version numbers contain "dev" string (e.g. 1.0.dev0, 2.0.dev3) indicate development version of major release, and 1.0.dev0 version number indicates entire non-functional phase.
+After development versions, preview versions come.
+Version numbers contain "rc" string (e.g. 1.0rc2) indicate preview versions.
+Also, after "dev" and "rc" strings, very minor version numbers come.
+Very minor version number starts from 1 except 1.0dev versions.

 # Installation and running
 After downloading or cloning this repository, open a terminal in directory that this repository has been downloaded or cloned into and run as root that command for installation: